pbogden/pbogden.github.io/gwpc/api/index.md

 See: <a href="http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php">USGS earthquake API</a>

+We can start with a single URI that provides all the earthquakes for the time period of interest.

 ## RBDMS API spec

 Minimal spec for RBDMS API output (following conventions of USGS API):